-GHGs and the Economy
+GHG Emissions and the Economy

-Greenhouse gas emissions are the result of economic activity and energy production and use.
-The cars and trucks we drive, the heat and lights for our homes and businesses, the energy used for manufacturing or mining or agriculture, all contribute to GHGs.
+Greenhouse gas emissions are the result of economic activity, energy production and use, and land use management.
+The cars and trucks we drive, the heat and lights for our homes and businesses, the energy used for manufacturing or mining or agriculture, all contribute to GHG emissions.
 At the same time, that economic activity - and resulting GHGs - contribute to wealth and GDP.

-Saskatchewan and Alberta lead Canada in terms of how much economic wealth is generated by highly GHG-intensive activity - in this case, oil and gas production and use and coal-fired electricity generation.
+Saskatchewan and Alberta lead Canada in terms of how much economic wealth is generated by highly GHG-intensive activity - in this case, oil and gas production and use, and coal-fired electricity generation.

-Despite Manitoba's clean electricity grid, it stands fifth in GHG intensity of its economy overall in Canada.
-This is due to transportation and agriculture emissions from these sectors as principal economic contributors.
+Despite Manitoba's clean electricity grid, it stands fifth in GHG emissions-intensity of its economy overall in Canada.
+This is due to emissions from the transportation and agriculture sectors, as principal economic contributors.

-2017 GHG Intensity of Provincial Economies
+2017 GHG Emissions-Intensity of Provincial Economies